natelaclaire/cis338/syllabus/syllabus.md

 Participation in this course requires that you have access to high speed internet.
 This is especially critical for accessing online resources.

-*Brightspace�* is a content management system that provides the interactive interface for students to access course materials, communicate with instructors and other students, and to upload homework assignments.
-The Brightspace� site includes the syllabus as well as other course materials.
+*Brightspace* is a content management system that provides the interactive interface for students to access course materials, communicate with instructors and other students, and to upload homework assignments.
+The Brightspace site includes the syllabus as well as other course materials.
 If you have technical issues with Brightspace, please contact our IT helpdesk at UMAHelp@maine.edu or 621-3475.

 ## Student Responsibilities